ignat980/Youtube-Extension-Suite/Feature logic.md

 On pages with a playlist, add the detail of how long it would take to watch

-Before requests have finished, make a loader add loader to webpage.
+Before requests have finished, make a loader image add loader to webpage

 Send a request to see how many items there are in the playlist.
 Since you can only send requests for 50 items at a time,